Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 #### Rebuild Spark packages with NUMA binding patch

-When using DCPMM as a cache medium, if you want to obtain optimum performance, you need to apply the [NUMA](https://www.kernel.org/doc/html/v4.18/vm/numa.html) binding patch [Spark.2.4.4.numa.patch](./Spark.2.4.4.numa.patch) to Spark source code.
+When using DCPMM as a cache medium apply the [NUMA](https://www.kernel.org/doc/html/v4.18/vm/numa.html) binding patch [Spark.2.4.4.numa.patch](./Spark.2.4.4.numa.patch) to Spark source code for best performance.

 1. Download src for [Spark-2.4.4](https://archive.apache.org/dist/spark/spark-2.4.4/spark-2.4.4.tgz) and clone the src from github.

-2. Apply this patch and [rebuild](https://spark.apache.org/docs/latest/building-spark.html) Spark package.
+2. Apply this patch and [rebuild](https://spark.apache.org/docs/latest/building-spark.html) the Spark package.

 ```
 git apply  Spark.2.4.4.numa.patch
 ```

-3. When deploying OAP to Spark, please add below configuration item to Spark configuration file $SPARK_HOME/conf/spark-defaults.conf to enable Numa binding.
+3. Add these configuration items to the Spark configuration file $SPARK_HOME/conf/spark-defaults.conf to enable NUMA binding.

 ```
 spark.yarn.numa.enabled true
 ```
-Note: If you are using a customized Spark, there may be conflicts in applying the patch, you may need to manually resolve the conflicts.
+**NOTE**: If you are using a customized Spark, you will need to manually resolve the conflicts.

 #### Use pre-built patched Spark packages

-If you think it is cumbersome to apply patches, we have a pre-built Spark [spark-2.4.4-bin-hadoop2.7-patched.tgz](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/spark-2.4.4-bin-hadoop2.7-patched.tgz) with the patch applied.
+If you prefer, use our pre-built Spark [spark-2.4.4-bin-hadoop2.7-patched.tgz](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/spark-2.4.4-bin-hadoop2.7-patched.tgz) with the patch applied.

 \*Other names and brands may be claimed as the property of others.